 Housing some of Istanbul’s oldest churches and synagogues, Kuzguncuk historically was a cosmopolitan mix of Ottoman Istanbul’s many cultures.
 Today, although a little more homogeneous, it still radiates an old village feel, while also boasting numerous modern cafes and art galleries.
-Traditional Jewish and Christian sites are aplenty here, but the real draw are the quaint streets with the striking Ottoman style homes that line them.
+Traditional Jewish and Christian sites are aplenty here, but the real draws are the quaint streets with the striking Ottoman style homes that line them.
 Exploring Kuzguncuk is a must for all Istanbul residents craving an escape from the daily grind without having to go too far.

-Before you get to the main drag of the neighborhood you’ll find a mosque and church next door to each other on Kuzguncuk Çarşı Caddesi.
+Before you get to the main drag of the neighborhood, you’ll find a mosque and church next door to each other on Kuzguncuk Çarşı Caddesi.
 The Armenian Orthodox Church still offers services on Wednesdays and Sundays when you can sit in and take in the church interiors while you listen to a sermon.

-After that if it’s breakfast time check out Betty Blue, but you really can’t go wrong anywhere down here.
+After that, if it’s breakfast time check out Betty Blue, but you really can’t go wrong anywhere down here.
 If it’s lunch, Met Et Doner is rated the 4th best Dönerci in the city.
 Work off the food by dropping into the art galleries or figuring out a way into Greek Orthodox Church of St. Panteleimon.
 A store owner across the street told me they don’t open for anyone anymore, but please tell me that’s not true (in the comments).
-If you walk far enough you’ll find the classic Ottoman mansions or yalıs everyone talks about where you’ll be hard-pressed not to find a couple posing for wedding photographs.
+If you walk far enough, you’ll find the classic Ottoman mansions or yalıs everyone talks about where you’ll be hard-pressed not to see a couple posing for wedding photographs.

-If you follow the coast towards Harem you’ll end up at the great Bosphorus viewing spot of Fethipaşa Korusu.
+If you follow the coast towards Harem, you’ll end up at the beautiful Bosphorus viewing spot of Fethipaşa Korusu.
 In the summers you can catch free concerts put on by musicians here as the sun goes down.
 Or come in the afternoon and take a stroll around the park and climb the stone waterfall with the children.
 Or do what I did and just nap in the grass!

-Let me know what else I’m missing or if you’ve got a better route through one of Istanbul’s best preserved villages down in the comments.
+Let me know what else I’m missing or if you’ve got a better route through one of Istanbul’s best-preserved villages down in the comments.